 Policy NE1 states that all development proposals should, as appropriate to their nature and scale, seek opportunities to maintain and actively enhance biodiversity in order to provide net gains where possible.
 An ecological survey and assessment has been submitted with the application which has identified that the site contains improved and marshy grassland that provides a semi-natural habitat.
-Whilst no protected species such as bats, great crested newts, water vole or badgers have been recorded, the site is used by nesting birds and ground nesting breeding has been confirmed on or close to the site of priority and species and species of conservation concern.
-The proposed scheme would provide opportunities for birds to nest, including priority species but this would be more difficult for ground nesting birds such as lapwing and skylark.
+Whilst no protected species such as bats, great crested newts, water vole or badgers have been recorded, the site is used by nesting birds and ground nesting breeding has been confirmed on or close to the site of priority and species and species of conservation The proposed scheme would provide opportunities for birds to nest, concern. including priority species but this would be more difficult for ground nesting birds such as lapwing and skylark.
 GMEU concur with the ecological assessment that the loss of the semi-natural habitat is justified given the low numbers of these nesting birds at or close to the site, the site's location and the availability of similar habitat in the wider environment.
-GMEU recommend, however, that further consideration is given to improving opportunities for nesting birds.
+GMEU recommend, however, that further consideration is given to improving opportunities for nesting birds through measures referred to below.

 A Biodiversity Net Gain (BNG) Assessment has been carried out by the applicant's ecologist that calculates a loss of Habitat units which would be commensurate with a development of this nature.
-Notably, the proposed landscape scheme which has been improved to include suitable grasses and meadow mixes around the wetland areas, native hedgerows and trees would minimis the loss of habitat units but a loss would be inevitable.
-The policy approach towards BNG as set out in Policy NE1 and the National Planning Policy Framework (NPPF) requires losses in biodiversity to be positively addressed.
-A contribution towards improving habitat for ground nesting birds at a suitable off-site location would achieve this and provide opportunities to provide suitable habitat elsewhere for ground nesting farmland bird species recorded on this site.
-A contribution has been calculated based on the identified loss of 3.51 Habitat Units and Defra guidance which amounts to £31,590.
-Details of a scheme to provide these improvements would need to be established as part of a section 106 Agreement.
-The applicant has agreed to this contribution.
+Notably, the proposed landscape scheme which has been improved to include suitable grasses and meadow mixes around the wetland areas, native hedgerows and trees would minimis the loss of habitat units but a net loss would be inevitable.
+The policy approach towards BNG as set out in Policy NE1 and the National Planning Policy Framework (NPPF) requires losses in biodiversity to be positively addressed, although there is no mandatory requirement at the current time for a positive gain.
+GMEU advise that a net loss can be suitably mitigated through a contribution towards improving habitat for ground nesting birds at a suitable off-site location.
+A contribution has been calculated based on the identified loss of 3.51